If you want to update this page or add new content, please submit a pull request to the Homepage.

 1. Creating a Client with API key

-First, create a Client with API key
+First, create a Client with an API key.

-let client = Client(rpcAddress: RPCAddress(host: "api.yorkie.dev", port: 443), options: ClientOptions(key: "xxxxxxxxxxxxxxxxxxxx"))try await client.activate()
+let client = Client("https://api.yorkie.dev", ClientOptions(apiKey: "xxxxxxxxxxxxxxxxxxxx"))try await client.activate()

 The API key is used to identify the project in Yorkie.
 You can get the API key of the project you created in the Dashboard.